Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-api-reference.md

 ### extensionVersion

-Returns the running version of the Campaign extension.
+Returns the running version of the Campaign Standard extension.

 {% tabs %}
 {% tab title="Android" %}